 Install Thumb Turn Locks

-Thumb turn locks are locks usually used on external doors where the interior side has a simple turn lock rather than a key-operated lock.
+Thumb turn locks are usually used on external doors where the interior side has a simple turn lock rather than a key-operated one.

 They help to make your life easier as you don’t need a key to open doors from the inside, plus they also make it easier for you to escape should a fire break out.